invmatt/WPACC/README.md

 <h3>Usage</h3>

-Add the link in to your theme
+Enable the plugin and add the link in to your theme:

 <code><?php echo wpacc_option_link; ?></code>

+<h3>Notes</h3>

+* Requires jQuery
+* Stores a cookie for 1 year to remember which option has been selected